inariksit/cgclean/doc/CG-workshop-2017.md

 The Basque CG was originally written in 19XX, using the CG-1 formalism.
 Since then, it has undergone many changes, by many grammarians.
-The file consists of XX lines, out of which YY are rules or tagsets--rest are comments and commented out rules or sets.
+The file consists of 8600 lines, out of which 2600 are rules or tagsets--rest are comments and commented out rules or sets.
 During the two decades of development, the Basque morphological analyser has also been updated several times, and not always